oktadev/okta-blog/_source/_posts/2021-12-03-angular-dynamic-components.md

 ## Dynamic component loading

 Next, let's get into this exciting dynamic component loading part!
-How this works is the `Department` component is the container for the dynamic components and controls which component to show.
+Here's how this works.
+The `Department` component is the container for the dynamic components, and controls which component to show.
 The `Department` component HTML template contains an `ng-template` element with a helper directive to identify where to add the dynamic component to the view.

 Angular v13 included updates to their API to make working with dynamic components more straightforward.
 We could use Angular Component Development Kit (CDK) [Portals](https://material.angular.io/cdk/portal/overview) instead since it has extra helper functionality, but let's take the updated Angular APIs out for a spin. 😁

 Each of the dynamic components needs the same base component interface.
 In our case, the base component interface is the `DynamicComponent` interface.
 Open each dynamic component file, `Clawesome`, `Pawesome`, and `Smiley`, and implement the `DynamicComponent` interface to the class.
 The interface is empty now, but we'll add members later.
 Feel free to remove the `OnInit` lifecycle hook too.
-The `Clawesome` component class looks like the following example, and the `Pawesome` and `Smiley` components classes should look similar.
+The `Clawesome` component class looks like the following example, and the `Pawesome` and `Smiley` component classes should look similar.

 ```ts
 export class ClawesomeComponent implements DynamicComponent {